gitAbishek/LSMProduct/readme.txt

 == Changelog ==

+= 1.3.10 - 13-01-2022 =
+- Fix - Not able to set WordPress default role by an administrator.
+- Fix - Image blurring in courses and single course page.
+- Fix - Course sections, quizzes, lessons and questions are not completely deleted.
+- Fix - CSS issue in Spacious theme single course page.
+- Enhancement - Added support for multisite.
+- Enhancement - Back to course button does not align properly in learn page sidebar.
+- Enhancement - Singular and plural text for string Answer and Answers in learn page QA chat and questions list.
+- Enhancement - Added respective icon for lesson containing videos in learn page navigation.

 = 1.3.9 - 06-01-2022 =
 - Fix - Active courses, enrolled courses and course progress status not working on the Account page.